Heat exhaustion definition and facts

 and low enough air humidity to allow that sweat to evaporate.

-Causes of heat exhaustion is activity in a hot environment can overwhelm the body's ability to cool
+- Causes of heat exhaustion include activity in a hot environment that can overwhelm the body's ability to cool

 regulation fails.
-The the person develops a change in mental status, becomes confused, lethargic and may
+The person develops a change in mental status, becomes confused, lethargic and may

 have a seizure, the

 skin stops sweating, and the body temperature may exceed 106 F (41 C).
 This is a